- Q: How does Holy Trinity School implement technology into the curriculum?

 - Q: What subjects are taught in the Holy Trinity School curriculum?

-A: Holy Trinity School’s challenging and student-centered curriculum includes: religion,art, geography, history, language arts, library science, mathematics, music (vocal and instrumental), physical education, science, social studies, Spanish (grades K-8), and technology.
+A: Holy Trinity School’s challenging and student-centered curriculum includes: religion, art, geography, history, language arts, library science, mathematics, music (vocal and instrumental), physical education, science, social studies, Spanish (grades PK3-8), and technology.

 - Q: Are there teaching assistants in the classroom?

-A: Classroom teaching assistants are an invaluable asset in assisting students and teachers in grades K-5.
+A: Classroom teaching assistants are an invaluable asset in assisting students and teachers in grades PK3- 5.

 - Q: Does Holy Trinity School have something in the curriculum to enhance science?

-A: A science coordinator creates weekly hands-on activities for students in grades 2-5.
-Holy Trinity School’s partnership with Talcott Mountain Science Center brings outside resources and technical equipment so the middle school students can expand hands-on-learning opportunities.
+A: There are two science coordinators who create weekly hands-on activities for students in grades K-8.
+Holy Trinity School’s partnership with Talcott Mountain Science Center brings outside resources and technical equipment so the middle school students can expand hands-on-learning opportunities even more.

 - Q: What resources does the Town of Wallingford provide Holy Trinity School?